aspic2/DFP-CreativeShare/README.md

 1. Most recent dfp api (201702, as of writing)
 2. Apache POI

+Also, you need to add an ads.properties file to your project to access DFP.
+Once you set everything up, add the file like so: src/main/java/ads.properties

 # Instructions
 1. Create an .xls worksheet as specified:
 	- Column A contains source PLIDs (Line Items that already have creative)